torch2424/wasmboy/README.md

 # Same as npm start
 npm run watch

-# Build the wasm module and the lib to be ready to be pushed to npm or released
+# Build everything to be ready to be pushed to npm or released
 npm run build

+# Linting commands used during precommit an tests
+npm run prettier:*

+# Commands for building/serving the core, offers commands for building with the Assemblyscript Compiler (WASM) or Typescript (JS)
+npm run core:*

+# Commands for building/serving the JS lib
+npm run lib:*

 # Run tests in `test/accuracy/test.js`
 npm run test